everest-engineering/manifesto/README.md

 ### Work directly with clients

-All team members have direct communication with our customers and end users.
+All team members have direct communication with our customers and end-users.
 This is vital to gain a deep understanding of the domain and stakeholder needs.

 ### Tackle assumptions and ambiguity